KhronosGroup/glTF/README.md

 ## Presentations and Articles

-If you write a tutorial or article on glTF, we are happy to list it here.
-Email a link to Patrick Cozzi, pjcozzi@siggraph.org.

 * [The state of WebGL and glTF](https://www.khronos.org/assets/uploads/developers/library/2015-graphical-web/WebGL-and-glTF-Graphical-Web_Sep15.pdf).
 Patrick Cozzi, The Graphical Web.
 September 2015
 * [glTF ecosystem and mesh compression update](https://www.khronos.org/webgl/wiki_1_15/images/GlTF_Update_SIGGRAPH_Aug15.pdf).
 Khronos 3D Formats Working Group, SIGGRAPH 2015.
 August 2015
 * [glTF and the WebGL Art Pipeline](http://www.slideshare.net/auradeluxe/gltf-and-the-webgl-art-pipeline-march-2015).
 Tony Parisi, WebGL Meetup.
 March 2015